Interests

-Dominic is Assistant Director of the Centre for Tax Law and is also the Deputy UK Representative at the European Association of Tax Law Professors, Vice-President of the Tax Research Network, a member of the Tax Law Review Committee and a founding member of the Centre for Tax Governance.
-He runs a biennial tax policy conference in Cambridge and provides Faculty support for the Cambridge Tax Discussion group.
+Dominic is the Assistant Director of the Centre for Tax Law and is also the Deputy UK representative at the European Association of Tax Law Professors, a Director of the Tax Research Network, founding editor with Dr Sara Closs-Davies of the Tax Research Network Blog and a member of the Tax Law Review Committee.
+He runs a biennial tax policy conference in Cambridge and provides Faculty support for the Cambridge Tax Discussion Group.

 Selected publications